仓库源文站点原文

 For example in Vue, whether using templates or render functions, content is automatically escaped. vue-dompurify-html is a "safe" replacement for the v-html directive.
 The HTML code is sanitized with DOMPurify before being interpreted.

 It’s recommended to avoid storing any sensitive information in local storage where authentication would be assumed.
-You can trivially read all data stored in local storage with Object.entries(localStorage).
+You can trivially read data stored in local storage with Object.entries(localStorage).
 This means if your website is vulnerable to XSS attacks, where a third party can run arbitrary scripts, your users’ tokens can be easily stolen.
 Cookies, on the other hand, can’t be read by client-side JS if you add the HttpOnly flag.

 Content Security Policy